Data Wrangling

 [True, True, True, True, True, True, True, True, True, True, True, True]

-But what if we had a ton of samples and we were not able to count that each element of x is in y?
-We can use the all() function to check if all elements are True:
+If we have a large number of samples and are unable to count that each element of x is in y, we can instead use the all() function to check if all elements are True:

 # Check if all elements of x are in y